r00ta/baaas-decision-fleet-manager/README.md

 ### Testing Migrations

-Your migrations can be tested by executing the `org.kie.baaas.mcp.app.DBMigrationTest`.
+Your migrations can be tested by executing the `org.kie.baaas.dfm.app.DBMigrationTest`.
 This will apply them to a clean in-memory
 H2 database instance.

 ### CI Testing